ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 in the ``Save As`` edit control at the top of the dialog.
 Give the file a new name if you want (but with a ``.csv`` extension), then click the ``Save`` button.

+Users of other spreadsheet software will need to consult the documentation on how to save CSV files with a comma for the record separator.

 With the file saved to disk in proper CSV format, run this command from the ``ClarityNLPBareBones/ClarityNLP/barebones_setup`` folder to check the values: